Alaska Airlines: New competition, new technologies (1990s)

 The airline began the 1990s with plans to lease 24 Boeing 737-400s from International Lease Finance Corporation (ILFC).
 The first aircraft was delivered in April 1992.

 In 1991, Alaska Airlines added several routes.
 In the Russian Far East, it added the cities of Magadan and Khabarovsk, as well as service to Toronto, its first Canadian city and the first city east of the Rocky Mountains.
-However, Toronto was later dropped in 1992 and the Russian destinations in 1998.
+Toronto was later dropped in 1992 and the Russian destinations were discontinued in 1998.

 As the airline marked its 19th consecutive year of profits in a turbulent industry and racked up many awards for customer service, Bruce Kennedy retired in May 1991 and was succeeded by Raymond J. Vecci.